Women's hands holding up calculator, diplomas, and piggy bank on pink backdrop

 State residency requirements

-In order to qualify for in-state tuition, you must prove that you are a resident of a given state.
+To qualify for in-state tuition, you must prove that you are a resident of a given state.
 Residency requirements vary from state to state as well as from college to college, but in general, you must prove that you have been a resident for at least 12 months and that you intend to remain a permanent resident of the state for the foreseeable future.
-You’ll need to provide items such as a state driver’s license, employment records, a local bank account, or your car or voter registration (items that can serve as proof of residency vary by state).
+Some schools are suspicious of students who apply shortly after moving to a new state, so it’s important to do things that will help improve your odds of being granted resident tuition, such as paying state income taxes, finding a job, obtaining a driver’s license, registering your car or as a voter, or even simply getting a library card.
+You’ll need to provide these items to serve as proof of residency, depending on the state in question.

 Out-of-state tuition waivers

-• New England Regional Student Program (RSP): Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Students are eligible for the RSP Tuition Break when they enroll in an approved major that is not offered by the public colleges and universities in their home state.
+• New England Regional Student Program (RSP): The RSP consists of the six New England states—Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Students are eligible for the RSP Tuition Break when they enroll in an approved major that isn't offered by the public colleges and universities in their home state.

-• Midwest Student Exchange Program (MSEP): Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin (note that Iowa, Ohio, and South Dakota do not participate at this time).
-Public institutions in participating states have agreed to charge students no more than 150% of the in-state resident tuition rate.
+• Midwest Student Exchange Program (MSEP): The MSEP program is a team-up between most of the states in the Midwest, with states often joining and leaving the program.
+Currently, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Ohio, and Wisconsin participate—with Illinois, Iowa, Michigan, and South Dakota not participating at this time.
+Public institutions in active MSEP states have agreed to charge students no more than 150% of the in-state resident tuition rate.

-• Academic Common Market (ACM): Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+• Academic Common Market (ACM): The ACM is for student residents of the southern states—Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+Please note, North Carolina does not participate.
 Students who are residents of participating states receive discounted tuition for more than 1,900 undergraduate and graduate degree programs.

-• Western Undergraduate Exchange (WUE): Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
+• Western Undergraduate Exchange (WUE): The WUE program consists of 15+ states and regions, including Alaska, Arizona, California, Colorado, Hawai'i, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming as well as the Commonwealth of the Northern Mariana Islands and Guam.
 Students who are residents of participating states are eligible to request a reduced tuition rate of 150% of resident tuition at participating two- and four-year college programs outside of their home state.
 The reduced rate is not automatic and many participating schools limit the number of WUE awards they offer each year, so it’s important to apply early.

-You should also contact your school’s financial aid office and find out if there are any institution-specific programs that may benefit you.
-For example, some schools allow the children of alumni or students who demonstrate high academic achievement to pay in-state tuition.
+You should also contact your school’s financial aid office and find out if any institution-specific programs may benefit you.
+For example, some schools allow the children of alumni or students who demonstrate high academic achievement to pay in-state tuition as well.

 Like what you’re reading?